Symmetry and Evolution in Quantum Gravity: Gravity

 \section{Gravity}

 York's ontology, as discussed in Section~\ref{sec:York Ontology}, combined with the general method for treating symmetries presented in Section~\ref{sec:Quant Prescrip}, leads unambiguously to a concrete proposal for the evolution equation of the wavefunction of the Universe consistent with the Relational Quantization methodology described in Section~\ref{sec:Formal Constructions}.
 In this section, we show how this is achieved.
-We begin the section by highlighting some of the difficult features of the standard ADM theory \cite{ADM:1960}.
+We begin the section by reviewing standard ADM theory \cite{ADM:1960}.